 A licensed drug and alcohol counselor and LCSW therapist with a doctorate in medical physiology, Dr. Robin Fraser uses his skills to strengthen and empower families and communities through educational and support programs.
 He obtained his masters degree in social work and completed his Ph.D. in physiology from Stanford University School of Medicine.
 He has more than 40 years of experience in the field of mental and behavioral health and has worked as a social worker, counselor, and supervisor throughout his career.
 Some highlights include working as a Senior Clinical Director for Padres Unidos, where he supervised as a field instructor for intern students from USC, California State University, Long Beach and California State University, Dominguez Hills to provide counseling for families in vulnerable communities.
 He has also been a part of Orange County Children and Family Services as a senior social worker.
 Dr. Fraser has a passion for working with those struggling with mental and substance abuse issues.
 He believes in nurturing the spiritual growth of himself and others.
 When it comes to treating clients, he believes in the art of therapeutic connection.
 His style of treatment promotes a compassion first approach as well as positive contributions to their lives.
 He enjoys the love and service he brings to the life of others.
 In his free time, he engages in meditation/mindfulness, mountain biking, jogging, weight training, archery, yoga and Ki training.

 As the Co-Founder of Silver Lining, Barmak seeks to achieve the highest level of program efficiency while ensuring clients are receiving the best care possible through collaboration with the Executive Director.
 Barmak attended CSUF Miyahlo School of Business and studied accounting and started a career working in tax accounting and the financial sector.
 After working in that industry for 10 years, he decided he needed a change.
 Barmak went back to school to study to become a therapist.
 He began working in rehabilitation facilities (from small facilities to large centers) and enjoyed the work.
-From his business outlook, he saw there were a lot of structure missing from the administrative side in client care.
+From his business outlook, he saw there was a lot of structure missing from the administrative side in client care.
 Barmak soon discovered he had a knack for filling in those missing pieces and establishing a seamless administrative process for clients.
 At Silver Lining, Barmak wants clients to know their health and recovery is the focal point of the treatment they will receive.
-He has created an administrative system which will allow clinicians to focus solely on client care, rather than spending countless hours on the administrative side like filling forms and other office tasks.
-He has invested in up-to-date, innovative technology that will allow clinicians to do what they do best: providing high quality care for their clients.
+He has created an administrative system that will allow clinicians to focus solely on client care, rather than spending countless hours on the administrative side like filling forms and other office tasks.
+He has invested in up-to-date, innovative technology that will allow clinicians to do what they do best: providing high-quality care for their clients.
 In his free time, Barmak spends time with his wife and 2-year-old son as a family man.
 Also, he likes to keep active by playing soccer regularly and maintaining his skills as an amateur MMA fighter.
-Meditation and service to the community is also a passion of his of which he participates in various groups.
+Meditation and service to the community are also a passion of his of which he participates in various groups.

 My name is Ngosa Pepala I obtained my Associate’s degree as a Paralegal in Pittsburgh PA.
 I later on attained my Bachelors in Justice studies and continued to graduate school attaining an MS in Criminal Justice.
 My professional career spans from a Domestic violence Agency (Interact- Raleigh North Carolina) I attained multiple certifications in Domestic violence, sexual assault, and human trafficking.
 Working with this population I become aware of the symbolic relationship between domestic violence and substance abuse.
 In order to appropriately serve the victims, I decided to go back to school and obtained an MS in addiction counseling.
 I am a member of NAADAC and CCAPP.
 I have three adult children, I love music, dancing, fishing, and sewing.
 I love what I do, it has given me human insight having worked through issues that others struggle and seek help with.